How to Create a Viable Ideology

 The most important question about any ideology or social structure are: “Does it win?” and “Can it defend itself?”

 Hunter-gathering, if the land-capacity isn’t close to carrying capacity, is usually a pretty good way to live.
-What we see in the archeological record is that when the land gets close to carrying capacity, there is ton of violence, the number one cause of death of adult males becomes violence.
+What we see in the archaeological record is that when the land gets close to carrying capacity, there is ton of violence, the number one cause of death of adult males becomes violence.
 Enough below the carrying capacity and there is very little violence.
 This is a generalization, there are exceptions, but the data seem to indicate it is generally true.

 Hunter-gatherers are, generally speaking, healthier than agriculturalists and pastoralists.
-They live longer, suffer less from disease, are taller, their women have wider hips and suffer less from childbirth, they have better dentition and so on.
+They live longer, suffer less from disease, are taller, the women have wider hips and suffer less from childbirth, they have better dentition and so on.
 The societies, again with some exceptions, are more egalitarian than most agricultural societies (though very early agricultural societies are more egalitarian than late hunter-gatherer societies, again, in general).
 They also have vastly more free time than agriculturalists.

 But hunter-gatherers lose confrontations with pastoralists and agricultural societies.
 It’s a great way to live, but more dense societies were better at violence, so hunter-gatherers were forced to the margins.

 Whatever your society is like, it has to be able to win confrontations.
-However your ideology organizes your society, even if that ideology produces a much more enjoyable society to live in than your competitors, if it can’t win in either the long or short term against its competitors, you’ve got a problem.
+However your ideology organizes your society, even if that ideology produces a much more enjoyable society in which to live than your competitors, it must be able to persist in either the long or short term against its competitors.
+Otherwise, you’ve got a problem.

 Time-scale matters.
 An ideology that produces a society that lasts for 150 years of pretty wonderful life then loses to someone better at violence might look pretty damn good to most of us.